malikmouhiidine/bookmarks/README.md

 # At a Bigger scope

-You can think of it as browser bookmarks but for URLs, files, and executables
+You can think of it as browser bookmarks where folders are lists and sites could be URLs or files in the system or executables

 ### Installation